 The Pharmacy Technology training program prepares individuals to become pharmacy technicians.
 These allied heath professionals assist and support licensed pharmacist in providing medications and other health care products to patients.

 This program is by Special Application only.
 Applications are accepted during the Fall Semester for a Spring Semester start date.
-The 2013 Application Period is CLOSED.
-The 2013 OPEN Application Period will be in October 2013.

 If you are interested in this program, send an email with Pharmacy Technology in the subject line to LPC Health Sciences and you will be notified upon release of the application.